abhiraj12345678/Employee-Attrition-EDA/README.md

 A normalized cross-tabulation and heatmap were created to examine the relationship between Overtime and Work-Life Balance.

-**Conclusion:** The final interpretation should be added after reviewing the generated output.
+**Conclusion:** Interpretation pending review of the generated output.

 ### 13. Leadership Opportunities vs Job Level

-The distribution of Job Level was very similar among employees with and without leadership opportunities.
+The Job Level distribution was very similar among employees with and without leadership opportunities.

 - Entry: **40.01%** without vs **40.85%** with opportunities
 - Mid: **39.89%** without vs **39.10%** with opportunities